Note: The information in this section pertains to the FIT and ASFIT program.

 - Network within your community.
 Who do you look up to?
 Who are you comfortable with?

-- Use the public version of the member directory to identify individuals who live or work within your area.
+- Use the Registry of BC Forest Professionals to identify individuals who live or work within your area.

 - Contact the registration department for assistance.
 Email us a copy of your resume which can be shared and provide details on the geographic area that you are looking in.
 We will check our list to see if a volunteer is available in your desired area.